samconde/GenerativeSongTitlesAndMusic/README.md

 Navigate to the ''TitleGeneration'' Folder

 ## Example Output Code
-Here's an example of five titles generated from GPT-2 (and with a text file of the musical, Hamilton), generated with the prefix of "Song of ".
+Here's an example of five titles generated from GPT-2 (and with a cleaned up text file of the musical, Hamilton), generated with the prefix of "Song of ".

 *Song of Thorns Throwing And Angelica Angelica Angel*